 Below are the Chase Pay Yourself Back benefits your card might offer as a redemption bonus.

 The Chase Sapphire family continues to have the most statement credit redemption options.
-The Chase Sapphire Preferred® can get a 25% redemption bonus on these purchases through April 30, 2021:
+The Chase Sapphire Preferred® can get a 25% redemption bonus on purchases in select, rotating categories through April 30, 2021.

 Each point is worth 1.25 cents as a qualifying purchase credit.
 Award travel continues to have the 25% redemption bonus when you book travel through Chase.